-In 2018 tests were conducted for seven volatile organic chemicals (VOC), two inorganic chemicals (IOC) which included nitrates and lead/copper testing and over seventy synthetic organic chemicals (SOC).
-None of these contaminants exceeded EPA maximum contaminant levels
+In 2020 tests were conducted for more than twenty volatile organic chemicals (VOC), more than twenty inorganic chemicals (IOC) which included nitrates and lead/copper testing, and three synthetic organic chemicals (SOC).
+None of these contaminants exceeded EPA maximum contaminant levels.

 Based upon the size of our water system, we were also required to submit one routine sample a month to test for coliform bacteria.
 Coliforms are naturally present in the environment and are used as indicators that other potentially harmful bacteria may be present.
 All positive tests for coliforms are also tested for Escherichia coli (E. Coli).
 E. Coli is a bacterium whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term health problems (diarrhea, cramps, nausea, headaches, etc.) and may pose a special health risk for infants, young children, and people with severely compromised immune systems.
-During 2018, no coliforms were detected in any routine water samples.
+During 2020, no coliforms were detected in any routine water samples.